tinyplex/tinybase/site/guides/5_relationships_and_checkpoints/5_building_a_ui_with_checkpoints.md

 The support for Checkpoints objects in the ui-react module is very similar to that for all the other types of top level object, making it easy to attach checkpoints and undo/redo functionality to your user interface.

+Let's move on to the ways in which we can create more advanced queries in the Making Queries guide.